 The concept of zero trust might be new to some people.
 But not to those of us working in mobile security.
 Because the mobile world has been zero trust for some time now.

 It’s a world full of malware.
 A world of rooted and jailbroken devices.
 A world of out-of-date operating systems and devices that don't receive updates.

-That's why assuming you’re operating in a zero trust world is the smartest strategy for businesses with sensitive apps.
+And that helps to explain why assuming you’re operating in a zero trust world is the smartest strategy for businesses with sensitive mobile apps.

 The zero trust world

 Earlier this year, a Which study revealed that more than a billion Android devices around the world are at risk from attacks by hackers.
 That’s because those devices are no longer supported by security updates and built-in protection.